Skip to content

 | std::views::filter(predicate1)

-| std::views::transform(function2);The pipe operator | is overloaded here.
-The left side is a range, and the right side is a view adaptor, which returns a new view.
-The key point is: no data is copied during the entire process.
-It simply constructs a "processing chain," and data only flows through this chain when you iterate over the result.
+The pipe operator | is overloaded here.
+The left side is a range, and the right side is a view adaptor, returning a new view.
+The key point is: no data copying occurs throughout the entire process.
+Instead, a "processing chain" is constructed, and data only flows through this chain when you iterate over the result.

-Basic Pipelines: Filter-Transform-Collect
+Basic Pipeline: Filter-Transform-Collect

 The most common combination is the "filter → transform → collect" trio.
 Suppose we are processing a set of sensor readings: